 Digital Era – 1975 to The Present

 The first practical digital voice recorders were reel-to-reel tape decks manufactured by Mitsubishi, Soundstream, Denon and a few competing firms.
-All early digital recorders integrated PCM recording technology that utilized a combination of electrical signals and magnetic impulses to reproduce sound.
+All early digital recorders integrated PCM recording technology.
+This technology utilized a combination of electrical signals and magnetic impulses to reproduce sound.
 However, less than half a decade later, most recording studios had upgraded to encrypted digitized audio content into a standardized video signal that was in turn captured by a videotape recorder with whatever rotating head protocol was the corresponding video standard.

 A comparable digital voice recording process was developed for end users called Digital Audio Tape.
 Commonly abbreviated as “DAT,” this technology employed rotating heads attached to narrow tape contained within a compact cartridge called a cassette.
 DAT voice recorders operate at standard sampling rates of either 48 kHz or 44.1 kHz.
 The second value is the same as that used to record compact discs (CDs).

-Hard disc (HD) recording gained popularity during the late 1990s when HD capacities and CPU speeds rapidly increased.
+HD recording gained popularity during the late 1990’s when HD capacities and CPU speeds rapidly increased.
 Digital audio files can be stored on all conventional PC media.
-The development of the MP3 audio file format has spurred most innovative musical distribution methods since the late 1990s.
+The development of the MP3 audio file format has spurred most innovative musical distribution methods since the late 1990’s.

-The emergence of electronic instruments such as audio synthesizers and keyboards has enabled automatic triggering of equipment during the recording process, with no direct human intervention.
-Likewise, the introduction of increasingly compact system components has facilitated the development of mini portable audio recorders and webcams that can be operated via remote control or concealed entirely.
-Such enhancements will undoubtedly continue to evolve as electronics and personal audio recorder technology advances.
+The emergence of electronic instruments has enabled automatic triggering of equipment during the recording process, with no direct human intervention.
+Likewise, the introduction of increasingly compact system components has facilitated the development of mini portable audio recorders.
+Such enhancements will undoubtedly continue to evolve as recorder technology advances.